-Meanwhile, cut the Leeks into half inch diced pieces, and set aside.
+Meanwhile, cut the Leek into half inch diced pieces, and set aside.
 Remove the stems from the Thyme leaves and discard stems.
 Finely chop the thyme leaves and set aside.

 Pat dry the Mahi Mahi with paper towels and rub the Blackening Seasoning onto one side of the fillet, making sure the fillets are well coated.
 Set aside.

 Heat the Butter in a medium saute pan over medium heat.
 Once the butter has melted, add the leeks and saute for three to four minutes until fragrant and translucent.